dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/read-related-data.md

   ![Separate queries example](read-related-data/_static/separate-queries.png)

-* Explicit loading.
-When the entity is first read, related data isn't retrieved.
+* [Explicit loading:](/ef/core/querying/related-data) When the entity is first read, related data isn't retrieved.
 You write code that retrieves the related data if it's needed.
 As in the case of eager loading with separate queries, explicit loading results in multiple queries sent to the database.
 The difference is that with explicit loading, the code specifies the navigation properties to be loaded.
 In Entity Framework Core 1.1 you can use the `Load` method to do explicit loading.
 For example:

   ![Explicit loading example](read-related-data/_static/explicit-loading.png)

-* Lazy loading.
-When the entity is first read, related data isn't retrieved.
+* [Lazy loading:](/ef/core/querying/related-data) When the entity is first read, related data isn't retrieved.
 However, the first time you attempt to access a navigation property, the data required for that navigation property is automatically retrieved.
 A query is sent to the database each time you try to get data from a navigation property for the first time.
 Entity Framework Core 1.0 doesn't support lazy loading.

 ### Performance considerations